JulianFP/project-W/doc/installation.rst

           ];
         };

 Now you can start using the module.
 For a full list and description of options go to Nix/module.nix in the project-W repository.
+Also the `settings` attribute set is basically just a copy of the options of the config file (however with different default values), so you can also refer to :ref:`description_backend_config-label` for this part.
 However the following config should get you started as well:

 .. warning::
     The options 'settings.loginSecurity.sessionSecretKey' and 'settings.smtpServer.password' are available, but they are not very secure since it's contents will be public in the nix store!
 We strongly recommend to use the envFile option to add the secrets to your config.
 If you want your secrets to be part of your NixOS config, then please use sops-nix or agenix for that.